fieldtrip/website/README.md

 This repository contains the FieldTrip documentation hosted on <http://www.fieldtriptoolbox.org>.

 Feel free to contribute by doing edits here and sending a pull request.
-See <http://www.fieldtriptoolbox.org/development/git> for a complete tutorial.
+See <http://www.fieldtriptoolbox.org/development/git> for a complete tutorial and <http://www.fieldtriptoolbox.org/development/guideline/website> for formatting instructions.

 ## Technical notes